 Participation and Examinations

 The ORCHESTRA Luxembourg study is formed as a subgroup of the Luxembourg Parkinson’s Study.
-Through this new study, people with Parkinson’s disease (PD) and healthy controls are kindly invited to support research on COVID-19 in relation to PD, in Luxembourg and the Greater Region.
+Through this new study, people with Parkinson’s disease (PD) are kindly invited to support research on COVID-19 in relation to PD, in Luxembourg and the Greater Region.
 Participation in this study is very important as the SARS-CoV-2 first appeared in 2019 and thus has not been studied extensively yet, which is required to better predict future pandemic outbreaks and their consequences.
 Study-based evidence allows developing recommendations for effective prevention, protection and optimised treatment of COVID-19 patients.

 What does the participation entail?